dgatf/msrc/README.md

 ## Flash to Arduino

-If using Arduino IDE create a folder 'rpm_vol_sensor' and copy the files from the folder in src.
+If using Arduino IDE create a folder 'rpm_volt_sensor' and copy the files from the folder in src.
 Select Arduino Nano and flash it